 There is much truth to the old, famous saying.

 Apples are not only an accessible, tasty fruit loved by anyone from a little toddler to your grandma.
-They are a good source of fiber and vitamin C (31).
+They are a good source of fiber and vitamin C.

-Red apples in particular, contain a class of antioxidant compounds called Phytochemicals (32).
+Red apples, in particular, contain a class of antioxidant compounds called Phytochemicals.

-They are plant compounds known to protect against chronic disease by inhibiting cell proliferation and regulating the immune system and inflammatory response.
+They are plant compounds that protect your body against chronic disease by inhibiting cell proliferation and regulating the immune system and inflammatory response.

 The phytochemicals you see commonly in fruits and vegetables are the flavonoids.
-In the United States, 22% of all dietary flavonoids consumption comes from apples, making them the second largest source in our diets (33).
+In the United States, 22% of all dietary flavonoids consumption comes from apples, making them the second-largest source in our diets.

 But out of all apples, red apple are packed a heftier antioxidant punch and disease-fighting abilities than other apples.
 So, when in doubt, grab red apples for higher antioxidant properties.